-The list of solo activities you can do on New Zealand’s beautiful South Island is endless: zorbing, horse riding, skiing, hiking, kayaking, bungy jumping, skydiving, jet boating, whitewater rafting… With jaw-dropping scenery around every corner, the small country is one big outdoor playground.
+The list of solo activities you can do on New Zealand’s beautiful South Island is endless: horse riding, skiing, hiking, kayaking, bungy jumping, skydiving, jet boating, whitewater rafting… With jaw-dropping scenery around every corner, the small country is one big outdoor playground.
 Mountains, glaciers, lakes and craggy coastline form the backdrop for a place that is regularly voted one of the most beautiful in the world.

-Ireland is famous for the welcome it extends to strangers; pull up a stool in a traditional Irish pub, offer to buy your neighbour a pint and you’ll have a friend for life – or at least the evening.
-Stay a while and you might get lucky and catch a traditional Celtic music session.
-If you don’t have your own transport, then it can be tricky to get out to the remote west coast, though some people still hitchhike (of course not without its dangers).
-Here you’ll find some of the country’s most sacred sites including Skellig Michael, Rock of Cashel and Croagh Patrick.
+Ireland is famous for the welcome it extends to strangers.
+Pull up a stool in a traditional Irish pub, offer to buy your neighbour a pint and you’ll have a friend for life – or at least the evening.
+Stay awhile and you might get lucky and catch a traditional Celtic music session.
+Or help your luck by visiting one of the best pubs in Ireland for traditional music.

 Jordan is a gentle introduction to the Middle East, so follow in the footsteps of Lawrence of Arabia to explore evocative ruins and ancient cities, stargaze in the desert or float in the Dead Sea.
 On your travels, be ready to accept a few offers to drink tea or eat a meal in someone’s home.
 You'll find it impossible to go anywhere in Jordan without experiencing some of its famous hospitality; it's one of 21 highlights of visiting the country.

-This laidback capital city makes a brilliant weekend destination for a solo traveller.
+This laidback capital city Copenhagen makes a brilliant weekend destination for a solo traveller.
 It’s a compact city that’s easy to explore on foot or by bike – there are cycle paths everywhere – there’s a lovely Scandi café culture, great art museums and cool, low-key nightlife.
 In summer, you could hit the nearby beaches, one of the harbour baths or an outdoor city pool for a swim.

-Yes, there are party islands and whole coastlines dedicated to package tourism, but it’s easy to escape the crowds and find a lonely and unspoilt beach or traditional Hellenic village, particularly if you travel off season and aim to stay with locals.
+Yes, there are party islands and whole coastlines dedicated to package tourism, but it’s easy to escape the crowds and find a lonely and unspoilt beach or traditional Hellenic village, particularly if you travel off-season and aim to stay with locals.
 The ferry timetables easy to work out, so spend time hopping between islands or zone in on somewhere like Crete and explore every inch.

 Wild and craggy, Newfoundland is dotted with remote traditional fishing settlements that have been there for centuries.
 St John’s – a lively port city with plenty of nightlife – is a great place to start any solo trip.
 Get "screeched in" on George Street, a touristy but fun initiation for all newcomers (which basically involves kissing a cod and drinking rum).
 But the real reason to visit is to find peace in the remote wilderness of the interior or spend time on the coast viewing icebergs, whales and seabirds.

 The American Southwest is famed for its spectacular landscapes and although there are pine forests and snow-capped mountains, the region's best-known vista is the deep red sandstone desert dotted with flat-topped buttes and towering pinnacles.
-A range of great tours make this the perfect place to strike out solo.
+A range of great tours makes this the perfect place to strike out solo.
 You can even star in your own Western in Monument Valley, joining a horseback tour along the valley’s many trails.
 Be sure to stop at the viewpoints and photograph lengthening shadows in the atmospheric early morning or late afternoon light.